|Work Group FHIR Infrastructure & Application Implementation and Design||Ballot Status: Informative|

 This module also contains some specific documentation that relates to issues commonly encountered by developers:

 For more general considerations, see the Security and Privacy module.

-The following reference servers have been created by the FHIR team, and are provided made available to help implemeters to test their code.
+The following reference servers have been created by the FHIR team and made available to help implementers test their code.
 While the reference servers are not considered to be a normative part of the FHIR specification, the maintainers make every effort to ensure that they are fully compliant.

 Note that there are a large number of servers available for testing that are not listed here.
 A full list is available on the HL7 wiki here .

 |HAPI||University Health Network / James Agnew||http://fhirtest.uhn.ca/|

 The following reference implementations are made available under an open-source license.
 These libraries may be used by developers to quickly add FHIR capabilities to their applications.

 A number of tools are available to profilers wishing to create profiles for use in their implementations.
 A current list of tools can be found here on the HL7 wiki.
 (See the conformance module for information on profiling.)